Sustainability & Social Responsibility

 Globally, we serve more women in more countries than any other pregnancy test brand.

-We believe pregnancy test results should be accessible to everyone, so we recently established a relationship with Be My Eyes to enable blind women to be the first to receive their Clearblue® pregnancy or ovulation test result.
-Be My Eyes is an app for iOS and android that connects blind and low vision users with sighted volunteers and company through a live video connection.
+We believe pregnancy test results should be accessible to everyone, so we have a relationship with Be My Eyes to enable blind women to be the first to receive their Clearblue® pregnancy or ovulation test result.
+Be My Eyes is an app for iOS and android that connects blind and low vision users with sighted volunteers and company representatives through a live video connection.

 Doing sustainable business